confluentinc/streamlit-flink-demo/README.md

-# Real-time streaming dashboard with Confluent Cloud, FlinkSQL and Streamlit
+# Real-time streaming dashboard with Kafka, Flink SQL, Streamlit and Confluent Cloud.

-🚀Let's build a real-time streaming dashboard using Confluent Cloud, FlinkSQL and Streamlit.
+🚀Let's build a real-time streaming dashboard using Apache Kafka, Flink SQL and Streamlit.

 ![streamlit_confluent_cloud_flink_small](https://github.com/confluentinc/streamlit-flink-demo/assets/56603/12c7a18c-02ad-4d1c-9c7e-84fb0b8dc0b5)

 [Streamlit](https://streamlit.io) is a Python library for building interactive web applications easily with Python scripts.
 It's ideal for creating dashboards that show real-time data.

-In this demo, we'll make a dashboard that shows results from a Flink job processing data in real-time.
+In this demo, we'll build a dashboard that shows results from a Flink job processing data in real-time.

-You don't need to know Kafka or Flink or install them to run this demo.
+You don't need to know Apache Kafka or Apache Flink or install them to run this demo.
 If you work with data regularly, you likely know enough SQL to understand the Flink queries.
 We'll guide you through setting everything up.

 # Requirements